Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines].

 ### Support for non-HTTP Protocols

+This document contains guidelines developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
+Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 ## Azure SDK API Design {#cpp-api}